dclong/blog/misc/content/2020/09/tips-on-github-actions.markdown

 ## Tips and Traps

 1. You can use `sudo` without password in Linux and macOS when running GitHub Actions.

+2. `GITHUB_TOKEN` is an automatically generated secret that lets you make authenticated calls to the GitHub API in your workflow runs.
+    Actions generates a new token for each job and expires the token when a job completes.

 2. OS: ubuntu-latest, windows-latest, macOS-latest